-SEND students are identified through a combination of teacher assessments, transition information from their prior schooling or teacher referral.
+SEND students at our academy are identified through a combination of teacher assessments, transition information from their prior schooling or teacher referral.
 They are accommodated to make sure that all their needs are met.

 We also aim to ensure that all SEND students are given the same academic and pastoral opportunities, as their non-SEND peers.
-This complies with the SEN Code of Practice (2015) in that:
+This is in-line with our HPL values and also complies with the Department for Education’ SEND Code of Practice (2015) in that:

 In order to allow our SEND learners to overcome any barriers, we also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in either provision plans or Education, Health and Care Plans.

 We have high expectations of all our students and aim to remove any barriers which may hinder individual progress.
-In order to do this Provision Plans are created to identify target areas on individual needs.
-These plans are then used by teachers and Teaching Assistants to ensure that students work on their target areas and make progress.
-Provision Plans are constantly reviewed during the academic year so that progress can be monitored and new targets set as appropriate.
+In order to do this, personalised SEND profiles are created to identify target areas on individual needs.
+These profiles are then used by teachers and Teaching Assistants to ensure that students work on their target areas and make progress.
+SEND profiles are constantly reviewed during the academic year so that progress can be monitored and new targets set as appropriate.
 Parents/carers are invited to review meetings as we view the parent voice as invaluable in helping our students make progress.

-At King Edward VI Handsworth Wood Girls’ Academy our primary focus is the well-being and progress of your child and we appreciate any feedback you have.
-With this in mind if you have any queries or concerns please do not hesitate to contact the AHT – Inclusion, Mr T Holder.
+At King Edward VI Handsworth Wood Girls’ Academy our primary focus is the well-being and progress of your daughter and we appreciate any feedback you have.
+With this in mind if you have any queries or concerns please do not hesitate to contact either the SENCO or Deputy SENCO:

 Deputy SENCO: TBC